 If you are getting scan activity on your QR Codes from inconsistent geographic locations (such as scans from cities/countries where you haven't deployed your QR Codes) as viewed from the Analytics section, then it could be due to the following reasons:

 The location information for the scans is fetched from the IP address of the network (cellular/wifi) that the user scanning the QR Code is connected to.
-Beaconstac uses a third-party service provider for resolving the location information such as city and country from the IP address.
+Beaconstac uses a third-party service provider to resolve location information such as city and country from the IP address.
 The accuracy level of the location determined this way varies by city and country.
 You can check the accuracy for your country here.

-It is possible that the URL associated with your QR Code is crawled by bots.
+The URL associated with your QR Code may be crawled by bots.
 Moreover, users scanning the QR Code with VPN, also turn out as scans from bot agents.
-These activities add on as QR Code scans and can show up as scans from discreet locations when viewed in the Analytics section.
-You can analyze the type of users viewing the contents of your QR Codes by assessing the User Agent column upon exporting the scan details.
+These activities add on as QR Code scans and can appear as scans from discreet locations when viewed in the Analytics section.
+You can analyze the type of users viewing the contents of your QR Codes by assessing the User-Agent column upon exporting the scan details.

 Accessing the QR Code from its URL

 You may also receive scans on your QR Code if you have embedded the URL associated with the QR Code on any website.
 In general, any person that opens the URL associated with your QR Code registers as a scan, irrespective of whether the user actually scanned the QR Code or just clicked on the URL.